Filipe Luís: Flamengo

+In 2024, Filipe Luís won his first title as Flamengo head coach by defeating Atlético Mineiro in the Copa do Brasil finals.
+The next year, he went on to win the 2025 Copa Libertadores by defeating Palmeiras 1–0 in the final match, becoming the ninth person to win the trophy as both player and manager.
+On 29 December 2025, he extended his contract with Flamengo until 31 December 2027.
+However, on 3 March 2026, Flamengo announced that Luís would no longer serve as head coach of the team, terminating his tenure shortly after an 8–0 victory over Madureira in the Campeonato Carioca semifinal.

+Monaco

+On 6 July 2026, Luís signed with Ligue 1 side Monaco.

 Personal life

 All four of Filipe Luís' grandparents were European immigrants, who came to Santa Catarina.
 His paternal grandfather left Poland during World War I. He is also of Italian ancestry.

 In 2014, Filipe Luís' second child, a daughter named Sara, was born.
 He also fathered a son the previous year, Tiago.